sixfeetup/plone-buildout/README.rst

    $ git clone https://github.com/sixfeetup/simple-plone-buildout

-First step, you will need to copy the ``buildout.cfg_tmpl`` into the buildout root, the ``profiles/testing.cfg`` profile is active by default, but you can use any of the other.
-The descriptions of them are below
+First, copy the ``buildout.cfg_tmpl`` into the buildout root.
+The ``profiles/testing.cfg`` profile is active by default, but you can use any of the others.
+See descriptions below.

 .. code:: sh